 It would be much more economic to buy these products than to buy Cadillac cars :)))

 The last post is correct.
 Some technologies and devices are widely spreaded mainly by European companies.
 Too much restriction on US products will hurt their business.

-All comments are moderated to avoid spam.
+All comments are moderated to avoid spam and personal attacks.